vuo/vuo/node/vuo.image/descriptions/vuo.image.make.shadertoy2.md

 This node only supports images (textures) as `Channel` inputs.
 It doesn't support audio or other types of inputs.

+This node uses GLSL 1.20.
+Features that were added in later versions of GLSL, such as `switch` statements, may not be supported.

 ### Shadertoy uniforms

    - `vec3 iResolution` — The output image size, in pixels.